Grants and Loans

 Federal Pell Grants

-These grants are awarded to undergraduate students who have not yet earned a bachelor's degree.
-The amount of a Federal Pell Grant is determined by the EFC.
-Pell Grants provide a foundation to which other aid may be added.
-Graduate level courses that do not meet bachelor's degree completion requirement are not eligible for Pell grant or any Title IV undergraduate financial aid.
+Grants are awarded to undergraduate students who have not yet earned a bachelor's degree.
+The Federal Pell Grant is based on financial aid need demonstrated in the Free Application for Federal Student Aid (FAFSA) form.
+Graduate level courses that do not meet bachelor's degree completion requirements are not eligible for Pell grant or any Title IV undergraduate financial aid.

 Federal Supplemental Educational Opportunity Grants